Theo2co/adanalysts-template-website/storydata.md

     <div class="narrator-label">Narrator · Data Redditor</div>
     <p>
-      After a few data manipulations, they plot the propensity score distributions for treated and control pairs side by side—checking whether there is enough overlap to make matching possible.
+      After a few data manipulations, they plot the propensity score distributions for treated and control pairs side by side - checking whether there is enough overlap to make matching possible.
     </p>
   </div>